google/prettytensor/docs/PrettyTensor.md

 * stddev: A standard deviation to use in parameter initialization.
 * bias: Set to False to not have a bias.
 * bias_init: The initial value for the bias.
+* transpose_weights: Flag indicating if weights should be transposed;
+ this is useful for loading models with a different shape.
 * name: The name for this operation is also used to create/find the parameter variables.